 We always wear our bulkiest pair of shoes on the plane in order to combat this.
-And when it came time to pack for the Christmas markets, we opted to just pack 1 pair of boots each and wore them every day!
+And when it came time to pack for the Christmas markets, we opted to just wear our boots on the plane and throughout Europe!

-Chris wore these leather boots that are comfortable, waterproof, and good quality as well!
+Chris wore these leather boots that are comfortable, water resistant, and good quality as well!